|(a) Definitions. The following words and terms, when

 by the customer prior to consumption;

-(8) sales of bakery items sold with plates or other
+(8) sales of bakery items at a place of business other

 (9) sales of snack items sold in individual-sized portions.